tip9ug/plan9-documentation/source/user/getting-started.md

 #### QEMU

-Create an 1 GiB (or larger) `ghostbsd.img` image file on which you can install the system:
+Create an 1 GiB (or larger) `plan9.img` image file on which you can install the system:

 ```
 $ pwd